 At the same time, if the competition is average and you can reach the top through some effort, then do not procrastinate and put the best strategies forward to reach the top at the earliest.
 Remember – If reaching the top takes much effort, then staying on top will take double the effort from the complete organization.
 You can also read, Market follower strategies.

 6) Execute strategies

 Quite simple.
 Execute the strategies which you think are the best and make sure of executing them effectively.
-There is no meaning of going to such an effort to analyse a competition and then fail at the implementation part.
-At the same time, it is very important to have a contingency plan and to anticipate your competitors reaction.
+There is no meaning of going to such an effort to analyze competition and then fail at the implementation part.
+At the same time, it is very important to have a contingency plan and to anticipate your competitor’s reaction.

 Statistics are always useful for a firm and help the firm in practical decision making.
 Thus by following up you are making sure of quantitatively and qualitatively measuring the response to the executed strategy.
 Ideally, the same should be documented so that future generations of marketers may know the earlier strategies implemented and might be able to revive the same through different angles.

 In the end, whatever strategies you make, your competitor is going to respond.
-Thus competitor analysis needs implementation and updation from time to time.
+This needs implementation and updation from time to time.
 There are very few industries in which there are only 3–4 players.
 In fact, major industries are characterized by as many as 10–20 different competitors (branded, unbranded, direct, indirect).
-Thus competitor analysis helps you in pin pointing your current standing in the market and the future direction.
+Thus, it helps you in pinpointing your current standing in the market and the future direction.